wmde/wbaas-deploy/doc/deployments/creating-a-new-component-chart-version.md

 ## Creating a new version of that component's chart
 In the charts repo:
 - Pull the latest charts code
-- Bump the image version used in the chart `values.yaml` file (see the version in the last step)
+- Bump the image version used in the chart's `values.yaml` file (see the version in the last step)
 - Bump the version of the chart in `Chart.yaml`
 - Write the change log
 - Make a commit, push it to a branch and open a PR